krateoplatformops/krateo-lab/krateo-composable-operations/step1/text.md

 - https://www.jsonschemavalidator.net/
 - https://json-schema.hyperjump.io/

-## What is a Definition?
+## What is a CompositionDefinition?

-A Definition is the Krateo Custom Resource that takes the Helm Chart specified within the Kubernetes manifest and automatically:
+A CompositionDefinition is the Krateo Custom Resource that takes the Helm Chart specified within the Kubernetes manifest and automatically:
 - generates a Custom Resource Definition that represents the values.schema.json file from the Helm chart
 - instantiates a Deployment that watches any new Custom Resource that represents the values.yaml from the Helm Chart